 - Combine the coffee and sugar in a small saucepan.
 Heat over medium high heat until the sugar is melted.
 Remove from heat, add the Kahlua and cool to room temperature.2 oz coffee, 3 oz granulated sugar, 2 oz Kahlua

 Make the Cappuccino Cream

-- Whisk 1/4 cup of the cream into the gelatin then allow the gelatin mix to cool to room temperature.
-With the mixer running, pour the gelatin mixer into the cream and whip to full peak.
+- Whisk 1/4 cup of the cream into the gelatin.
+With the mixer running, pour the gelatin mixture into the cream and whip to full peak.
 Use immediately to fill the cake.

 Assemble the cake

 - Place the bottom layer of cake onto a serving platter.
 Generously brush the layer with Kahlua syrup.
-Set aside 1 cup of the cappucino cream for crumb coating the cake.
-Spread 1/3 of the remaining cappuccino cream onto the layer.
+Set aside 1 cup of the cappuccino cream for crumb coating the cake.
+Spread ⅓ of the remaining cappuccino cream onto the layer.
 Continue brushing each layer and spreading the filling.

 - Place the top layer, flat side up, onto the cake.
 Brush generously with syrup.
 Use the reserved cappuccino cream to crumb coat the cake.
 Chill until the filling is set, at least an hour.

 - Chop the chocolate into small pieces, none larger than ½" or chop roughly and finish chopping in a food processor.8 oz semi sweet chocolate